ptidejteam/wimp-wiki/docs/deploy/configure_backend.md

 - Ensure that the port 8080 is open for ExpressAPI communication.
 - Ensure that the port 1880 is open for Node-RED communication.
 - Ensure that all the ports for the communications between your IoT devices and your Raspberry are open (for example, use a WeMo smart plug implies to open the port 9000).
+/!\ On a Raspberry when the firewall (ufw) is not activated the ports are closed by default.
+So you have to activate ufw and make sure that port 22 is open before activate it.

 ## Pull the sources